-There have been reports that that mount is quite sturdy, so it may take some practice, adjustment of its height, and/or a counterweight to achieve a solid setup.
+There have been reports that tet mount is quite sturdy, so it may take some practice, adjustment of its height, and/or a counterweight to achieve a solid setup.

 Mount movement may not be as fine as conventional alt-az mounts.
-But, when you consider the price of the total telescope package, it’s acceptable.
+But, when you consider the price of the total telescope package, I believe it’s acceptable.

 The Inspire 100 AZ comes with a built-in flashlight that sits right in the mount’s center hub.
 Turning it on allows light to be directed straight to the accessory tray so that you can see your eyepieces and other accessories.
 You can also remove the flashlight and use it for illumination for other purposes.

 A StarPointer Pro finderscope is included with the Inspire 100AZ telescope.
 It’s simple to mount and easy to use.
 It’s like a red dot sight, but instead of a red dot, it has a reticle-style aiming point.
 It mounts to the top of the focusing assembly via a dovetail and setscrew.

 Celestron includes 20 mm and 10 mm eyepieces.
 They’re good enough to get started with, but a shorter eyepiece like a 6 mm may help with getting closer to planets.
 You may find that short eyepieces tend to be uncomfortable with the short eye relief, so perhaps a quality Barlow lens will help to get that extra view without compromising comfort.